Paul Davis, 1957-2012

 Mr. Davis, 55, died of prostate cancer Saturday, May 12, in the Chatham neighborhood home where he grew up, according to his mother, Shirley.

-"He came out of college and started with us," said William Garth Sr., publisher and chief executive of Chicago Citizen Newspaper Group Inc., which publishes community newspapers for Chicago's South and West sides and south suburbs.
+Mr. Davis attended what was then Hirsch High School in Chicago and went on to Simpson College in Indianola, Iowa, where his mother said he studied journalism."He came out of college and started with us," said William Garth Sr., publisher and chief executive of Chicago Citizen Newspaper Group Inc., which publishes community newspapers for Chicago's South and West sides and south suburbs.

 Mr. Davis worked as a general assignment reporter but left with Garth's blessing to work with then-U.S. Rep. Harold Washington as he prepared to run for mayor of Chicago.
 "He was in love with politics," Garth said.